hivesolutions/netius/doc/leak.md

 ### Heapy

-A simple yet powerfull utility that provides a mechanism to detect "pending" object between two pre-defined snapshot positions (time values) and that allows a powerful memory leak detection mechanism.
+A simple yet powerful utility that provides a mechanism to detect "pending" object between two pre-defined snapshot positions (time values) and that allows a powerful memory leak detection mechanism.

 #### Example